salsita/inStyle/README.md

 </message>
 ```

 Need a structural element?
 Use nameless divs and spans.
 CSS pseudoclasses and direct child selectors are powerful enough to describe even the most complex relations without having to use `.wrappers`.
-Try _not_ using classes that describe CSS functionality (aka `.pull-left`), this approach cannot scale.

 ```Html
 <item>